mikejac/node-red-contrib-google-smarthome/README.md

 *Note:* This version can output a lot of debug messages on the console.
 These messages are optional.

+*Note:* If you run Node-RED in Docker, set the folders `/data` and `/usr/src/node-red/.node-persist` as volumes.
+Both folders contain data that needs to be persisted.

 ---
 ## Nodes in this package
 ### General information